Windows Hello Fingerprint Not Working: The Fix Ladder

 Do I need to reset Windows to fix Windows Hello?

 No. A reset wipes apps and settings to fix a problem that almost always lives in the biometric driver.
 Work through re-enrollment, driver reinstall, and service restart first.
-We haven’t needed a reset to fix this in years.
+A reset should be the last resort, not the first step.

 Can I use a USB fingerprint reader if the built-in one died?